StephenBergman/MediMatch/components/Tools/ErrorHandling/ErrorFallback/README.md

 # ErrorFallback Component

 This component provides a fallback UI for error boundaries in your Expo/React Native app.
-It is designed to be cross-platform and uses [gluestack-ui](https://gluestack.io/docs/) for consistent styling.
+It is designed to be cross-platform and uses React Native Paper for consistent styling.

 ## Usage